Five Ways to Survive the Holidays During a Divorce

 benefit from therapy as well.
 Don’t be afraid or ashamed to explore

 your options.
-This may only be a temporary measure.
+This may be only a temporary measure.

 - LOOK AHEAD WITH OPTIMISM: